-The Respondent has incorporated the Complainant's distinctive trademark in the disputed domain name, pairing it with the term "code" that is often used in fashion retail, the Complainant's core business.
-Hence, in that Panel's view it is not at all plausible that the Respondent registered the disputed domain name without knowledge and intent of targeting the Complainant and its trademark.
+The Respondent has incorporated the Complainant's distinctive TIK TOK trademark in the disputed domain name and the website at the disputed domain name prominently features the Complainant's trademark and signature logo.
+Hence, in the Panel's view it is not at all plausible that the Respondent registered the disputed domain name without actual knowledge and intent of targeting the Complainant and its trademark.

-In addition, the Respondent's use of the disputed domain name that is confusingly similar to the Complainant's trademark to divert Internet users to a website of explicit pornographic content is a conduct that UDRP panels have found constituting bad faith registration and use, by attracting for commercial gain users to a website by creating a likelihood of confusion as to sponsorship or affiliation (see National Football League Properties Inc. and Chargers Football Company v.
-One Sex Entertainment Co., a/k/a Chargergirls.net, WIPO Case No. D2000-0118 and CCA Industries, Inc. v.
-Bobby R.Dailey, WIPO Case No. D2000-0148).
+In addition, the Respondent's use of the disputed domain name to divert Internet users to a website of explicit sexual content could reasonably be supposed to tarnish the Complainant's mark and can itself constitute bad faith.
+WIPO Overview 3.0, section 3.12. and CCA Industries, Inc. v.
+Bobby R.Dailey, WIPO Case No. D2000-0148.